 Meyer gave her a twenty dollar bill and told her to keep the change.
 She smiled wildly at him.
 She had a nice face—the kind of face you see on girls on buses who seem to be going to visit their grandmothers.
 She was smiling at a walrus who came out of the blizzard to get some donuts and give her a $17.45 tip.

 “A smile like that,” he said, “deserves to know what happens to the old men.”

 “The ones who sit in the Common and get drunk and read Tolstoy and wait to die.
 The ones who aren’t there when it snows.”

-Everyone waited for him to tell them, even the old woman behind him in line that shouldn’t have been out in such weather, even the Black delivery man and the two stoned Freaks sitting on stools and the two sailors drinking their coffee by the window, looking out at the winter wonderland.
+Everyone waited for him to tell them, even the old woman behind him in line who shouldn’t have been out in such weather, even the Black delivery man and the two stoned Freaks sitting on stools and the two sailors drinking their coffee by the window, looking out at the winter wonderland.
 They all waited like donuts waiting for the coffee to be perked.

 “They go with the swan boats.
 They go wherever the swan boats go.
-And they glide like the wind through
+And they glide like the wind through brown water.”

 After several further adventures, one of which involved sliding down the ice-slide the Freaks had made, the four of them finally found the VW.
 With the help of a policeman, a sailor and a Freak, they pushed it out of the snow bank.
 Meyer gave them all a donut.